awslabs/fhir-works-on-aws-deployment/DEVELOPMENT.md

 If you have made changes to the `fhir-works-on-aws` packages, and you would like to deploy those changes to your AWS account, follow the instructions below.

-Before continueing with the rest of this section, be sure that you have followed the steps in the [**Development section**](#development) to set up your folder structure.
+Before continuing with the rest of this section, be sure that you have followed the steps in the [**Development section**](#development) to set up your folder structure.

 If this is your first time deploying your local changes to AWS, we will need to set up `yalc` to publish your packages to the local package registry.
 You can do that by running this command from the parent directory: `./fhir-works-deploy-one-time-setup.sh`